aregtech/areg-sdk/docs/DEVELOP.md

 };
 ```

-The implementation of the service in the file [common/src/ServiceComponent.cpp](./../examples/00_helloservice/common/src/ServiceComponent.cpp):
+The implementation of the service provider component `ServiceComponent` is in the file [common/src/ServiceComponent.cpp](../examples/00_helloservice/common/src/ServiceComponent.cpp):

 ```cpp
 /**